 The LifeSpan TR2000 is a safe choice for a treadmill; the long warranty is going to give you the confidence this machine has been built well, and should anything go wrong in the next few years, you are covered.

-This isn’t a treadmill with a load of advanced features.
+The TR2000 isn’t a treadmill with a loads of advanced features.
 It is a treadmill that gets all the basics right.
 The impressive 15 levels of adjustable incline is its best feature.
 We then have the electric fold system, a handy feature that saves you some time and effort!
 A good-sized running belt for walking and jogging, plus an easy to use monitor with one-touch buttons.

 If you’re after a treadmill with an electric folding feature?
 Then for the price point, there inst anything better than this one.
 Even without the electric fold feature, this machine is still good value for money when compared with others on the market.